A Beginners Guide to Blockchain Essentials (for Dummies)

 Put simply, a Blockchain is basically an incorruptible distributed ledger of data, which can be used to store informational assets ranging from managing cryptographic contracts to transferring value.

-The most recognized application on a blockchain is transactions.
+The most recognized application on a blockchain is #bitcoin transactions.
 The transferring of value from one person to another with no central intermediary, and without allowing a person or party to spend their bitcoin twice “the double spend rule”.

 What does this mean?